 TLS 1.1 was published in 2006 but still uses insecure MD5 and SHA-1 just like TLS 1.0.
 Both TLS 1.0 & 1.1 are not commonly used by browsers anymore:

-If a server still supports these then the attacker might be able to downgrade the otherwise secure connection to use these insecure protocols instead of TLS 1.2 or TLS 1.3.
-Thus it's recommended to disable them but let's check first which browsers still need these old TLS protocols.
+If a server still supports these then the attacker might be able to downgrade the otherwise secure connection to use these insecure protocols instead of TLS 1.2 or TLS 1.3 although modern browsers have removed such fallback some time ago already (in Chrome 50, Firefox 37).
+Thus it's recommended to disable (since March 2021, there's an RFC 8996 for that) them but let's check first which browsers still need these old TLS protocols.
 Just a few of them do, and none of them is a modern one.

 You can find out which browsers will be unable to access your server once you disable TLS 1.0 & 1.1 with the SSL Labs Server Test.
 Enter your Hostname, click